Man Utd’s 10 youngest Premier League goalscorers & how they fared

 He scored another 28 goals for the club before Louis van Gaal deemed the striker surplus to requirements and sold him to Arsenal in 2014.

-After being hampered by injury problems, Welbeck was released by the Gunners in 2019 and is now trying to rebuild his career at Watford.
+After being hampered by injury problems, Welbeck was released by the Gunners in 2019 but is now enjoying a renaissance at Brighton.

 Mason Greenwood – 18 years & 54 days